One Room Challenge Spring 2021 – Week 4

 Carefully measure your wall, making sure you measure at a few locations.
 For example, instead of taking one measurement for the height, measure it at a few locations because it is likely that your ceiling or your floor are not perfectly level and you will have to cut your line at a slight angle to fit.

-We opted to leave ourselves about 1/2” space at the ceiling and keep the seams everywhere else very tight.
-This allowed us a little wiggle room when cutting the panels and we plan to cover that top seam with a small piece of trim.
+We opted to leave ourselves about 1/2” space at the bathroom ceiling and keep the seams everywhere else very tight.
+This allowed us a little wiggle room when cutting the panels and we plan to cover the small gaps at the top seam with small trim pieces.
 We think this will be a better transition to the textured ceiling than just butting the beadboard right up to the ceiling.
-If you aren’t doing that, you will need to make sure your cuts are very accurate.
+If you aren’t doing that, you will need to make sure your cuts are very accurate on the top of the beadboard as well.

 - For the long cuts, we used a circular saw with a guide (a straight edge, usually a scrap piece of wood that was straight clamped to the panel).
 We could have also used a table saw (which we have, but it’s at my husband’s shop and we didn’t feel like going to get it. (#lazy).
 In retrospect, there were a lot of cuts and we probably would have sped this up a lot had we just grabbed the table saw).
 Whether you use a circular saw and guide or a table saw, just make sure the cuts are nice and straight, and accurate.

-For smaller cuts, we used a jigsaw.
+For smaller cuts and odd shapes like light switches, we used a jigsaw.
 It is very difficult to stay perfectly straight with a jigsaw, so we used this as little as possible, and were very slow and careful.

 When you get to an obstruction like a light or a switch, carefully measure the location, mark and cut it out.
-We used a drill to make a hole in the area we wanted to remove to have a place to start our jigsaw blade.
+We used a drill to make a pilot holes in the area we wanted to remove to have a place to start our jigsaw blade.

 Measure twice, three times, four times before cutting!
 I can’t stress this enough.
 Check and double-check your measurements!